Skip to content

 Rate Limits

 Rate limits protect the service and ensure fair usage.
 Limits are defined per plan and vary by model.
+Every RPM and TPM value below is marked with an asterisk * — click it for the full conditions under which these values are provided.

 Limits vary by both plan and model.
 The table below shows representative figures across the three plans: